pradyutbansal/SeattleAerospace/README.md

 - make the axes clear
 - click on an edge to highlight its connections
--hover on a node to get more information about it.
+- hover on a node to get more information about it.

+I was able to figure out what activity was, but still have no idea what the edge label and node object represented.